jhackett1/pharmaforesight/README.md

 ## Password protection

-There's a dormant `<PasswordGate/>` component that can enact very basic, insecure password protection.
+There's a dormant `<PasswordGate/>` component that can enact very basic, insecure password protection using localstorage.
 To password-protect the app:

 1. uncomment `<PasswordGate/>` from `src/index.js`
 2. make sure the `REACT_APP_PASSWORD` environment variable is set.